ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

                                         Note : execute -loadOntologies phase before running conformance check
     - clearDatabase                     (erases all triples from database)

-      Sample of a test.properties file can be found in the distribution jar file.
+      Sample of a test.properties file can be found in the distribution folder.

   * Detailed configuration of the benchmark driver

-      Edit file : test.properties, All configuration parameters are stored in properties file (test.properties).
+      Edit file : test.properties, All configuration parameters are stored in test.properties file.
 Most have default values that are ready to use, others however require updating.

     - ontologiesPath                    (path to ontologies from reference knowledge, default: ./data/ontologies)
     - referenceDatasetsPath             (path to data from reference knowledge, default: ./data/datasets)